 Any student in Grades 7-12 who wishes to participate in an interscholastic sport or an extracurricular activity must maintain an overall GPA academic average of 2.0.
-Grades are calculated on a 6-week basis for all subjects taken during that period of time not the overall academic average for the year.
-Students failing to maintain a minimum 6-week average of 2.0 GPA and/or who have earned one (1) failing mark of "F" will be placed on "probation" for the following 3-weeks.
+Grades are calculated on a 10-week basis for all subjects taken during that period of time not the overall academic average for the year.
+Students failing to maintain a minimum 10-week average of 2.0 GPA and/or who have earned one (1) failing mark of "F" will be placed on "probation" for the following 4-weeks.

 PROBATION - Probation is defined as a period of time that student/athlete will be allowed to practice, play or participate in extracurricular activities provided that the student/athlete meets all other conditions of probation.
-If at the end of the 3-week "probation" period the student/athlete fails to raise their overall academic average for all subjects to a minimum 2.0 GPA and/or does not pass all courses with a minimum of a D, he/she is declared "academically ineligible" for the next 6-weeks.
-The student remains ineligible until there is a 6-week grade period with a minimum 2.0 GPA and all courses passed.
-The first 6-weeks after becoming eligible, the student/athlete remains on "probation."
+If at the end of the 3-week "probation" period the student/athlete fails to raise their overall academic average for all subjects to a minimum 2.0 GPA and/or does not pass all courses with a minimum of a D, he/she is declared "academically ineligible" for the next 10-weeks.
+The student remains ineligible until there is a 10-week grade period with a minimum 2.0 GPA and all courses passed.
+The first 10-weeks after becoming eligible, the student/athlete remains on "probation."

 A student/athlete who has two (2) or more "F's" will be ineligible regardless of their GPA.
 The student/athlete who attends tutoring will be allowed to practice, but not participate in or play in any extracurricular activity/contests.
 In order to participate or play, the student must be fully eligible or on probation.
+Students that become ineligible after the three week grade check will be dropped from the team.

-Eligibility for the fall will be determined by the sixth marking period or final GPA for the previous school year.
+Eligibility for the fall will be determined by the fourth marking period of the previous semester or final GPA for the previous school year.
 Summer school grades may be used to replace failing course marks during the previous school year.